moevbiz/bizkit/README.md

 - `schnti/cachebuster`

 ### Disclaimer
-I'll continue upgrading this template repo as I see fit and won't take responsibility if something doesn't work! :~)
+This template repo is intended for my own use – I won't take responsibility if something doesn't work! :~)

 ### Other Kirby 3 setups/templates/starterkits/inspiration